suraajsamanta/Home-Depot-Report-Generator/README.md

 An example public version of the website is live at: suraajsamanta.pythonanywhere.com

+The local folder represents the code to run the script on your local machine.
+The website folder represents the core code used to deploy the public website.

 Beforeweek.csv and afterweek.csv are examples of the input CSVs that the website takes.

 Out.txt represents what the website automatically returns.